protocol/launchpad/docs/libp2p/README.md

 ---
-description: Add the subtitle here
+description: The Networking Layer
 ---

 # Libp2p

-Libp2p is a modularized and extensible network stack to overcome the networking challenges faced when doing peer-to-peer applications. libp2p is used by IPFS as its networking library.
+Moving from a location-addressed system to a peer-to-peer, content addressed system presents a lot of challenges.
+The internet as it is, with firewalls and NATs, was designed to provide data (securely) for the traditional Web2 systems.
+There are also a lot of assumptions built in, such as assuming that everyone has the same level of technological resources availability to prevent latency and reliability issues.

+Libp2p is a modular system of *protocols*, *specifications* and *libraries* that enable the development of peer-to-peer network applications.
+Because of the way libp2p is architected, a lot of the needs and considerations that the web2 network was built on no longer apply.

 ![](<../../.gitbook/assets/image (10).png>)

-Building large scale peer-to-peer systems has been complex and difficult over the last 15 years, and libp2p is a way to fix that.
-It is a “network stack,” a protocol suite that cleanly separates concerns, and enables sophisticated applications to only use the protocols they absolutely need, without giving up interoperability and upgradeability. libp2p grew out of IPFS, but it is built so that lots of people can use it for lots of different projects.
+Building large scale peer-to-peer systems has presented many complex difficulties, and libp2p is a way to fix that.
+The libp2p projects makes it possible for a [peer-to-peer](https://docs.libp2p.io/introduction/what-is-libp2p/#peer-to-peer-basics) applications to operate in an [interface that supports many Internet protocols](https://docs.libp2p.io/introduction/what-is-libp2p/#transport), with [secure identities](https://docs.libp2p.io/introduction/what-is-libp2p/#identity), [peer routing and content discovery](https://docs.libp2p.io/introduction/what-is-libp2p/#identity).

 ### The Libp2p Roadmap